Why MAC Exists

 Built to replace a scattered trading stack with one calm workspace.

-MAC Terminal was built around a practical problem: too many traders are trying to prep, scan, size risk, review trades, and stay consistent across five disconnected tools.
+Market Action Center was built around a practical problem: too many traders are trying to prep, scan, size risk, review trades, and stay consistent across five disconnected tools.
 The product is designed to turn that into one repeatable workflow.

 Risk discipline